mdx-workshop/mdx-submissions21/paper.md

 To better understand that the vector quantization method affects to model's performance, we train a VAE and an Auto-Encoder with the same training framework and almost the same structure to produce representations of the same size.
 As a result, they reconstruct only the noise sound instead of the mixtures with their representation vectors.
-We also conduct an experiment using methods without the STFT and complement loss, introduced in Section \ref{sec:propsed methods} to compare the effects of them.
+We also conduct an experiment using methods without the STFT and complement loss, introduced in Section "Proposed Methods" to compare the effects of them.
-To this end, we first separate sources from mixtures in the  MUSDB18 test dataset using each mdoel.
+To this end, we first separate sources from mixtures in the  MUSDB18 test dataset using each model.
 Then, we measure Source-to-Distortion Ratio (SDR) @[vincent2006performance], following Musdb18 benchmark to evaluate each models.

 <table>